 Coordinates: 37.730755, -119.636021, map

-This is the ultimate climb for rock climbers around the world, stretching about 3,000 feet from bottom to top.
+This is the ultimate climb, stretching about 3,000 feet from bottom to top, and rock climbers worldwide make the trek here.
 The most popular route is The Nose.
-You can watch the climbers or do this bucket list worthy climb yourself.
+You can watch other climbers or try this bucket list-worthy climb yourself.
 You’ll often see headlamps from climbers on El Cap at night.
+We mainly boulder, and while we’ve dabbled in sport and trad, we have trouble imagining 31 pitches of climbing.

 9. Cathedral Peak